scullyio/scully/docs/plugins.md

 };
 ```

-The following is an example that uses the [jsonplaceholder](http://localhost:8200/) to fetch a list of
+The following example uses the [jsonplaceholder](http://localhost:8200/) to fetch a list of
-User IDs for my app.
-It uses the [JSON Plugin](../scully/routerPlugins/jsonRoutePlugin.ts) which is already part of Scully.
+user ID's for the application.
+It uses the [JSON Plugin](../scully/routerPlugins/jsonRoutePlugin.ts) which is part of Scully.

 ```javascript
 // scully.config.js